 For the purposes of this piece, however, I am going to choose Shrill by the American writer and activist Lindy West.
 Shrill is a collection of essays that deals with topics such as fat-shaming, gender politics, abortion, online trolling and rape jokes.
 All serious issues yet West (a former stand-up comedian) manages to write about them in a manner that is often laugh-out-loud funny.
 She presents her arguments in such a clear, succinct way that it becomes increasingly difficult to disagree with what she says.
 Shrill is an utterly engaging book that should be read by everyone, regardless of gender.

-Hey Yeah Right Get A Life by Helen Simpson
+Hey Yeah Right Get a Life

 In a review for the New York Times, Jay McInerney wrote that he has a friend who calls this collection of short stories "the ultimate contraceptive and sends it to any of her girlfriends who are considering the mommy track".
 Hey Yeah Right Get a Life is a sharp, funny and unflinching articulation of the price society extracts from women who become mothers.
 Simpson's stories explore in unsentimental fashion not just the consequences of parenthood, but also how these consequences differ for fathers and mothers.
 Here we encounter women practising selflessness only to get "spat on by the world.
 By your husband.
 By your children.
 By yourself."
 As if this wasn't enough there is also the judgement of other mothers: "Painted fingernails mean a rubbish mother," someone declares with authority at the school gates.